 *Only schools authorized by the International Baccalaureate can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme or the IB Career-related Certificate (IBCC).
 Candidate status gives no guarantee that authorization will be granted.
 For further information about the IB and its programmes, visit www.ibo.org

 As a university preparatory school, post-secondary advising represents a central component of our Senior School program.
-With support from our counselling staff, Senior School students probe the extensive domestic and international university landscape to discover potential career interests and related post-secondary programs.
+With support from our counseling staff, Senior School students probe the extensive domestic and international university landscape to discover potential career interests and related post-secondary programs.
 Students are urged to seize opportunities to attend university fairs, on-site information evenings, and presentations from visiting university representatives.
 As early as Grade 10, we work with students to explore their options and determine which programs and post-secondary institutions best align with their aspirations and interests.
 During individual and group advising sessions with our staff, Grade 11 students build upon preliminary program research and taper broad spheres of interest into possible future areas of study.
 Both Grade 10 and 11 students may take the PSAT examination in October, preparing them for future standardized testing procedures they may encounter, such as the SATs, ACTs, AP examinations, or other professional school entrance assessments.
 During their graduating year, students receive direct guidance from our staff to review their post-secondary choices and pursue relevant scholarship opportunities before commencing with the applications process.
 Over the past decade, our students have been offered admission to the following post-secondary institutions:

 |Acadia University||McGill University||University of Toronto|